galaxyproject/galaxy-hub/src/authnz/use/oidc/idps/google/index.md

 _This is page explains how to use this feature, for admin-specific docs, please refer to [this](/src/authnz/config/oidc/idps/google/index.md) page._

 You can login to a Galaxy instance (if this feature is enabled on that instance) using your Google account.
-You may use this feature to:
+You may use this feature if:

-a. you do not have a Galaxy user account, and instead of creating one, you can login to Galaxy using your Google account;
+- you do not have a Galaxy user account, and instead of creating one, you may want to login to Galaxy using your Google account;

-b. you do have a Galaxy user account, and want to associate that account with your Google account, hence you would be able to login to Galaxy either using you Galaxy username and password, or your Google account.
+- you do have a Galaxy user account, and want to associate that account with your Google account, hence you would be able to login to Galaxy either using you Galaxy username and password, or your Google account.